dalmo1991/superflexPy/doc/popular_models.rst

 Model initialization
 ....................

-Now that all elements are implemented, we can put them together to build the model structure.
+Now that all elements are implemented, they can be combined to build the model structure.
 For details refer to :ref:`demo`.

 First, we initialize all elements.